Overview

 Interactsh Settings

-Configure out-of-band (OOB) testing parameters:
+Configure out-of-band (OOB) testing parameters for advanced vulnerability detection: Server

 Authentication Example